NRSummerfield/nnU-Net.wSD/README.md

 ---
 ## Contents:
 This github repository consists of two main parts:
-1) A more user-friendly, flexible version of the DynU-Net backbone
+1) `nnU-Net.wSD`: A more user-friendly, flexible version of the DynU-Net backbone
-2) The direct, hard coded model used in the cardiac segmentation paper
+2) `Paper-Implementation`: The direct, hard coded model used in the cardiac segmentation paper

 ## Getting started with nnU-Net.wSD:
 This section is specifically about the model and associated loss functions.
 Data handling and the like are not described here.
 Please see the published paper or `Paper-Implementation/train_SelfDisti_ViewRay_nnUNETOpt.pt` for more details on our Implementation.
 Additional (general) tutorials on deep learning training can be found [here.](https://github.com/Project-MONAI/tutorials/tree/main/3d_segmentation)